 The following 5th Conference at Sydney University in Australia tackled some highly topical issues including the sustainability of horse sports and the concept of ethical equitation, including contributions from 200 delegates representing 15 countries.

-or head over to the ISES YouTube Channel to view videos of previous conference presentations and practical demonstrations.
+Visit the ISES YouTube Channel to view some of the presentations and practical demonstrations videos from previous conference.